 Thinning is defined as a felling made in an immature stand for the purpose of improving the growth and form of the trees that remain, without permanently breaking the canopy.
-It is a treatment of forest crop whereby the numbers of trees growing in a stand are reduced.
+It is a treatment of forest crop whereby the number of trees growing in a stand are reduced.
 Thinning consists of a series of successive felling operation for a number of times before the crop matures.
 The interval between two successive felling may be fixed but it is dependent on the time required for canopy closure.
 Thinning is carried out in a crop after it reaches the sapling stage and continued up to the beginning of the regeneration period.
 The thinning principles are applicable to pure and even aged or nearly even-aged crop or even-aged groups of the trees in a crop.
 Thinning always increases spacing and decreases number of trees per unit area.
-Most of the tree species in India are raised at a close spacing i.e. $2m \times 2m$ or $3m \times 3m$ or $3m \times 1m$ etc. After five or ten years depending upon species and site conditions, the canopy closes or root competition is so heavy that the plants are not able to grow unless they are thinned out.
+Most of the tree species in India are raised at a close spacing i.e. 2m x 2m or 3m x 3m or 3m x Im etc. After five or ten years depending upon species and site conditions, the canopy closes or root competition is so heavy that the plants are not able to grow unless they are thinned out.
 They require space for crown as well as root development.
-For example, in a teak plantation raised at a spacing of $2m \times 2m$ or 2500 plants/ha after the first thinning the number of plants would be 1250 and after second thinning number of plants would become 625 and so on.
+For example, in a teak plantation raised at a spacing of 2m x 2m or 2500 plants/ha after the first thinning the number of plants would be 1250 and after second thinning number of plants would become 625 and so on.
 Thinning is based on the principle of natural development of crop.
-After each thinning, number of trees/ha decreases but this is compensated by its diameter and height growth.
+After each thinning number of trees/ha decreases but this is compensated by its diameter and height growth.

-8.2.1 Objectives of Thinning
+8.2.2: Objectives of Thinning